 Excelsa has a distinctive tart, fruity, dark, mysterious taste.
 In blends, it enhances the middle and back palate and lingering finish of the coffee, giving the cup more substance and power.
 Brewed on its own, it is a compelling and unique coffee experience, like a good Scotch.

 8 oz roasted coffee.
 Note that Excelsa is ungraded for size, so there is variance in the bean color; we offer two roast levels.
-The first is "Dark" in which the beans are predominantly Dark.
+The first is "Full City" in which the beans rage from Dark to Medium.
 The second is "Harlequin", in which we have two roast points - Dark and Medium, with the Dark 2x the volume of the Medium.

-Please select drip grind or whole bean and either Dark or Harlequin Roast.
+Please select drip grind or whole bean and either Full City or Harlequin Roast.